 So, What Does This Tell Us?

 What does this tell us?
 That some jobs have higher divorce rates than others.
 Which isn’t particularly shocking.
 But this doesn’t necessarily mean certain jobs cause divorce.
-In reality, it’s most likely more about the people involved and the mix of personalities than the actual career.
+It’s much more about the people involved and the mix of personalities than the actual career.

 In the end, jobs are but one piece of the divorce puzzle.
 They may be a significant contributing factor, but not the root cause.
 Like most contributors, if and how employment plays a role in ending a marriage depends on the spouses.

 There are countless ways that jobs influence relationships and divorce.
 Low-paying positions may intensify existing friction over money.
-Careers that demand long hours can make spouses feel abandoned.
-If one partner hates his or her field, that will likely impact the relationship.
+Careers that require long hours can make spouses feel abandoned.
+If one partner hates his or her chosen field, that will likely impact the relationship.

-But just because you work in a particular industry, that doesn’t indicate your marriage is doomed.
+But just because you work in a particular industry, that doesn’t indicate your marriage is doomed to fail.
 Some people are better suited for one profession over another and thrive in a field where others may not.
 Many individuals in high-stress or demanding jobs balance their work and private lives just fine.
-It all hinges on the personalities of those involved and their ability to make it work.
+It all hinges on those involved and their ability to make it work.